Electric fans are pretty simple – that part is true. But can electric fans be left on 24 hours a day? And what about other questions you may have?

 Summary + more great articles

 - You can safely run an electric fan (including all night), but it’s not recommended while you’re gone for long periods of time.
-Fans are generally very liable but it’s a safe practice to turn off electrical appliances while they’re unattended for long periods of time.
+Fans are generally very reliable but it’s a safe practice to turn off electrical appliances while they’re unattended for long periods of time.

 - Electric fans (including ceiling fans) use a fairly small amount of power and are pretty cheap cost wise.